The natural tendency for open air spaces such as the alveoli to collapse is countered by the following:

 Major consequences of atelectasis include underventilation (with hypoxia and ventilation/perfusion [V/Q] mismatch) and pneumonia.

 The most common factors that can cause atelectasis include the following:

 Intrinsic obstruction of airways (eg, by foreign body, tumor, mucous plug)

 Suppression of respiration or cough (eg, by general anesthesia, oversedation, pain)

 Supine positioning, particularly in obese patients and those with cardiomegaly

 Compression or collapse of lung parenchyma (eg, by large pleural effusion Pleural Effusion Pleural effusions are accumulations of fluid within the pleural space.
-They have multiple causes and usually are classified as transudates or exudates.
-Detection is by physical examination and... read more or pneumothorax Pneumothorax Pneumothorax is air in the pleural space causing partial or complete lung collapse.
+They have multiple causes and are usually classified as transudates or exudates.
+Detection is by physical examination,... read more , pneumothorax Pneumothorax Pneumothorax is air in the pleural space causing partial or complete lung collapse.
 Pneumothorax can occur spontaneously or result from trauma or medical procedures.
 Diagnosis is based on clinical... read more )

 Thoracic and abdominal surgeries are very common causes because they involve general anesthesia, opioid use (with possible secondary respiratory depression), and often painful respiration.
 A malpositioned endotracheal tube can cause atelectasis by occluding a mainstem bronchus.

 Less common causes of atelectasis include surfactant dysfunction and lung parenchymal scarring or tumor.